barryclark/jekyll-now/_posts/2016-8-30-Exploring-GraphQL.md

 The best way to learn about GraphQL is to get our hands dirty with it.
 In this post, we'll implement a basic GraphQL Schema for Pokemon Go, consisting of two types: Pokemon and Moves.
 We'll simply store our data in JSON files to simulate our database (normally, the data being queried for would lie in a database, a layer in your backend, or in another service of your application).
 At the end, we should be able to query for some Pokemon and their moves.
 In addition, we'll have learned how to define GraphQL types, queries, and schemas, as well as its advantages over a traditional REST approach.

 ### Why should you use GraphQL?
 A quick overview
-- GraphQL is client-centric: GraphQL queries are created on the client and sent to the server, whereas the majority of RESTful applications has the server determine the data returned by its endpoints.
+- GraphQL is *client-centric*: GraphQL queries are created on the client and sent to the server, whereas the majority of RESTful applications has the server determine the data returned by its endpoints.
-- Strong-typing and introspection: With GraphQL, it's really easy to make sure a query is syntactically correct.
+- *Strong-typing and introspection*: With GraphQL, it's really easy to make sure a query is syntactically correct.
 Better yet, you can query the GraphQL type system itself, meaning that GraphQL is self-documenting: no need to write pages and pages of documentation for your API endpoints.
 We'll see this in action with the schema we are about to create.

 ### Getting Started
 Note: The full code for this tutorial is available as a [github repository](https://github.com/rohan-varma/pokemongo-graphQL).
 If you want to be able to create and execute queries to see them in action, I recommend you to take a moment and set it up.
 Alternatively, you could use [this link]( https://pokemongo-graphql-senopusxhk.now.sh/graphql) to view the code running live (hosted by [now.sh](http://now.sh), which by the way, is excellent for deploying your Node.js projects).